chadium/kcik/README.md

 # KCIK

-An open source extension for the streaming platform kick.com that is developed LIVE on kick.com!
+An open source extension for the streaming platform kick.com!

 Features:
 - Change the color of the website.
 - Hide streamers in the Featured Streams section.
 - Show deleted chat messages.
+- Send message history.
 - Automatically reject hosts.
 - Change playback speed.
 - See stream title of following and recommended channels in sidebar.